 I have been seeing cute things with “hello” written on them in various ways all over the place and thankfully this is an easy trend to get in on.
 So, I took matters into my own hands.
-I found a plain shirt at Target on sale for $7 and I used a freezer paper stencil to paint it.
+I found a plain t-shirt on sale for $5 and I used a freezer paper stencil to paint it.
 My itch has been scratched!
 Bonus, I made a couple templates that you can download for free if you’d like to try this too.

 freezer paper (it’s by the foil at the grocery store)

 plain shirt or other fabric item to stencil